Human rights in Portugal: Torture and other ill-treatment

 On 9 February 1989 Portugal ratified the United Nations Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment but there has been concerns by Amnesty International of allegations of torture and ill-treatment whilst in custody in Portugal.
 In 2016 the European Committee for the Prevention of Torture during its periodic visit to Portugal also raised concerns at the ill-treatment during police custody from a number of credible allegations.
 This alleged ill-treatment was largely aimed at prisoners of African descent and foreign nationals and consisted of kicks to the body and head, slaps, punches as well as beatings with batons.
 The Committee for the Prevention of Torture urged the Portuguese government to address this issue as well as the overcrowding within the prisons which was resulting in appalling living conditions.

-The United Nations also in May 2018 dispatched members of its Prevention of Torture committee to go and inspect prisons in Portugal to establish if the inmates have any protection against torture and ill-treatment.
+The United Nations also in May 2018 dispatched members of its Prevention of Torture committee to visit and inspect prisons in Portugal to establish if the inmates have any protection against torture and ill-treatment.
 This occurred due to Portugal ratifying the Optional Protocol to the Convention Against Torture which places them under the obligation to allow the Subcommittee on Prevention of Torture to conduct unhindered and unannounced inspections to places where citizens are deprived of their liberty.
 The SPT after the visit urged the Portuguese government to establish a National Preventive Mechanism which is an independent monitoring body.
 They also suggested that they seek alternatives to detention and place more human and financial resources in to rehabilitation.